chryzsh/awesome-bloodhound/README.md

 ![Bloodhound](https://camo.githubusercontent.com/bcbb9550b8c6a48223efb5a83273cdcc162b3626/687474703a2f2f692e696d6775722e636f6d2f5365336175484e2e706e67)

-This list is for liks to learn and use the awesome Active Directory recon tool Bloodhound.
+This list is for links to learn and use the awesome Active Directory recon tool Bloodhound.
 It will for the most part consist of tools available on Github, videos demonstrating the tools, blog posts and wikis.
 The list is somewhat categorized by type.
 You can contribute by sending pull requests, create issues with suggestions or write to me on Twitter [@chryzsh](https://twitter.com/chryzsh).
 I have made a markdown template for adding new links here -> [Contributing](#-contributing).

 Join the BloodHound Slack: http://bloodhoundgang.herokuapp.com/